nolimitcarter/dotfiles/README.md

 Most folders are OS specific besides the main repo itself, it's mainly for arch based distros.

+OS specific files can be found in the envs repo.

 Credits to DistroTube for my polybar setup.
 Afterall, his bar uses the same colors I acitively use.

 # Info